Silver oxide battery: Mercury content

-Until recently, all silver oxide batteries contained up to 0.2% mercury.
-The mercury was incorporated into the zinc anode to inhibit its continuous corrosion in the alkaline environment, which would otherwise occur regardless of whether or not the battery was providing power.
-Sony started producing the first silver oxide batteries without added mercury in 2004.
+Until 2004, all silver oxide batteries contained up to 0.2% mercury, incorporated into the zinc anode to inhibit corrosion from the alkaline environment.
+This corrosion would occur regardless of whether or not the battery was providing power, making shelf life an important consideration with silver oxide batteries.
+Sony started producing the first mercury-free silver oxide batteries in 2004.
+Regulation in the European Union now dictates that all batteries be virtually mercury-free.